zblago/EF6TempTableKit/README.md

     var tempAddress = context.TempAddresses.Take(1).FirstOrDefault();
 ```
-Final T-SQL query will be made of only query against TempAddress temp table regardless of how many expressions are in `TempTableContainer`.
-No killing performances by creating and loading data into not being used tables.
+Final T-SQL query will be formed of only query against TempAddress temp table regardless of how many expressions are in `TempTableContainer`.
+No killing performances by creating and loading data into not used tables.

 ## Known issues